CODE-LEAP-AG/dockerfile-boilerplates/angular/README.Dockerfile.md

 ```

 ## Nginx
 Nginx is a high-performance web server that is commonly used to serve static files, making it an ideal choice for hosting Angular applications in production.
-In this Dockerfile, the final production stage uses the official `nginx:alpine` image to serve the output of the Angular build.
+In this Dockerfile, the final production stage uses the [unprivileged Nginx](#running-as-a-non-root-user) image to serve the output of the Angular build.

 By copying the compiled Angular files into Nginx’s default serving directory (`/usr/share/nginx/html`), we ensure the application is delivered efficiently and reliably via HTTP.